-As mentioned on page 24, event insurance is required and must be requested on all sanctioned events two weeks prior to the event.
+As mentioned on page 24, event insurance is required and must be requested on all sanctioned events and Tiny Tots two weeks prior to the event.
 Remittance is due within two weeks after the event.

-The following information is to be provided to the state office:
+The following information is to be provided to the state office (form available on page 63):

-1) Certificate Holder Name.
-This is the name of the location of the event.
-Multiple locations are allowed, such as for each stop on bike runs.

-2) Street Address.
-Street address of the location(s) of the event.

-3) City, State and Zip of the location(s) of the event.

-4) Event Name.

-5) Event Date.

-6) Expected attendance.
-See premium guide.

-7) Field Events?
-Yes or no8) Ride Mileage.
-Total number

-of miles, if applicable.

-9) Requested by.
-This should be the event contact person.

-10) Date of Request
+- 1) Certificate Holder Name.
+This is the name of the location of the event (hosting facility).
+Multiple locations are allowed, such as for each stop on bike runs. - Street Address.
+Street address of the location(s) of the event. - 3) City, State and Zip of the location(s) of the event. - 4) Event Name. - 5) Event Date. - 6) Expected attendance.
+See premium guide. - 7) Field Events?
+Yes or no - 8) Ride Mileage.
+Total number of miles, if applicable. - 9) Requested by.
+This should be the event contact person. - 10) Date of Request